tonytrill/numerai/README.md

 fit <- rpart(target ~ . , data=X , method="class", control=rpart.control(minsplit=1000, minbucket=1, cp=0.001))
 fancyRpartPlot(fit, sub = "")
 ```
-The visualization that was generated was then used to located potential important features and important interactions.
+The visualization that was generated was then used to locate potential important features and important interactions.

 ![simple decision tree](/images/simple_decision_tree.png)